 What are essential oils and how do they work?
 If you’re like me, when you first heard of “essential oils” you might have thought it all sounded like hippie voodoo.
 I never thought years later my mind would change.
 That’s where this article — A Skeptics Guide to Essential Oils: How they work — comes in.

 I’m a skeptical person by nature.
 I know I’m not alone when I say that I have had trouble getting on board with the use of essential oils.
 There is so much conflicting information and a variety of opinions on essential oils.
 How can you possibly navigate it all?

 Here’s what I really want to know about essential oils:

 - Are they just a fad or a scam?

 - What about the safety issues?

 - How do I resolve the conflicting information on purity and application?

-Bottom line: I am interested in my family’s health, and I like the idea of doing so more naturally, but I don’t want to waste my time or money.
+Bottom line: I am interested in my family’s health, and I like the idea of doing more naturally, but I don’t want to waste my time or my money.

-Join me on my journey as I dive into the world of essential oils and document the ride.
+So join me on this journey as I dive into the world of essential oils and document the ride.
 I won’t have all the answers, but you’ll get an honest take on the issues.
-My goal is not expert knowledge, but to become informed enough to decide whether or not essential oils are a reasonable long-term health and wellness practice in our home.
+My goal in this journey is not “expert” knowledge, but to become informed enough to decide whether or not essential oils are a reasonable long-term health-and-wellness practice in our home.

-So, take a grain of salt and let’s get started with my guide to essential oils!
+So, let’s get started with this basic guide to essential oils.